Skip to main content

 Sovereign Rollup disadvantages

-Low compatibility with other L1 dApps by default
+Optional compatibility with other L1 dApps